 - In a small bowl, combine flax meal and water and let thicken.

 - In another small bowl, combine soy milk and vinegar and let curdle to make vegan buttermilk.

-- In a large mixing bowl, combine flour, sugar, and baking powder and stir until combined.
+- In a large mixing bowl, combine flour, sugar, baking powder, and salt and stir until combined.
 Using a pastry knife (or just rub in with your fingers), cut the butter into the flour mixture until it resembles a coarse sand.

 - Bake for 25-30 min at 400ºF (if your oven runs hot, bring it down to 375ºF) until you have golden edges on your scones.